siemens/ix/packages/documentation/docs/mobile.md

 --ix-safe-area-inset-left: env(safe-area-inset-left);
 ```

-After you have defined the global `--ix-safe-area-inset-*` you need to define some special variables depending on your Hardware.
-In our case we have an Iphone with the Notch on top.
-Depending on the orientation of the of your device you need to ajust the safe-areas of some components e.g the `ix-menu`.
+Additionally some variables specific to your hardware need to be set.
+In our example we use an iPhone with a notch at the top.
+Depending on the display orientation it's required to adjust the safe-areas of some components (e.g `ix-menu`).

 ```css
 body[data-screen-orientation='landscape-primary'] {